ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFoldersApi.md

-let sortBy: string; //Specifies the field by which the folder content should be sorted. (optional) (default to undefined) let sortOrder: SortOrder; //The order in which the results are sorted. (optional) (default to undefined) let filterValue: string; //The text used as a filter or search criterion for folder content queries. (optional) (default to undefined) let fields: string; //Comma-separated list of fields to include in the response (optional)
+let sortBy: string; //Specifies the field by which the folder content should be sorted. (optional) (default to undefined) let sortOrder: SortOrder; //The order in which the results are sorted. (optional) (default to undefined) let filterValue: string; //The text used as a filter or search criterion for folder content queries. (optional) (default to undefined)

 const { status, data } = await apiInstance.getFavoritesFolder(
     userIdOrGroupId,